8 Reasons to Visit Shark Bay, Western Australia

 If you’re looking to get really off the beaten track in Shark Bay, then a visit to Dirk Hartog Island is a must.
 This is WA’s largest island, and it’s named for the Dutch explorer Dirk Hartog, as this is where he landed in 1616.

-The island is a national park, and there are campsites and an eco-friendly resort to stay overnight at.
+The island is a national and marine park, and there are campsites and an eco-friendly resort to stay overnight at.
 It’s a haven for local wildlife, and one of the most historic places in Australia.

 Artesian Hot Tub